ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

 \subsubsection{Simulated Data}

 First, we train ConvBKI and Semantic MapNet on the simulated driving dataset CarlaSC gathered from the CARLA simulator \cite{MotionSC}.
-CarlaSC contains complete 3D scenes with ground truth semantic labels for each voxel at a resolution of $0.2$ m and a sensor configuration designed to mimic the popular real-world Semantic KITTI \cite{SemanticKITTI} driving dataset.
+CarlaSC contains complete 3D scenes with ground truth semantic labels for each voxel at a resolution of $0.2$ m and a sensor configuration designed to mimic the popular real-world Semantic KITTI \cite{SemanticKITTI} driving dataset. {Additionally, CarlaSC is a highly dynamic dataset with moving actors which we use to highlight the artifacts left behind by ConvBKI as discussed earlier in Section \ref{sec:ConvBKI}.}

 Ground truth BEV semantic maps are obtained by ray-tracing within each ground truth 3D map until an occupied voxel is found, and assigning the BEV semantic label to match the first occupied voxel.
 If no occupied voxel is encountered, the 2D cell is ignored during training and evaluation.
 We compare ConvBKI and Semantic MapNet on the test set of CarlaSC, which includes three scenes of 3 minutes in length sampled at 10 Hz.
 We use the remapped CarlaSC labels which contain 11 semantic categories: free space, building, barrier, other, pedestrian, pole, road, ground, sidewalk, vegetation and vehicles.
 Models are evaluated on the mIoU of all semantic predictions in the 5,400 frame test-set.
 Ground truth scenes are at a resolution of 0.2 meters with local boundaries with respect to the on-board LiDAR sensor of (-25.6, -25.6, -2.0) meters to (25.6, 25.6, 1.0) meters.